AD SPACE HERE

 Oji’s Paper Mill on Chopping Block as NZ Faces Surging Power Prices

-One of New Zealand's largest pulp and paper producers is now looking at a "paper import model" with the cost of producing paper uneconomical
+One of New Zealand's largest pulp and paper producers is now use a "paper import model" because the cost of producing paper is "uneconomical"

 SHARE

-One of New Zealand’s largest paper mills plans to halt processing starting next year, with the Oji Fibre Solutions-controlled Kinleith Mill focusing on pulp instead of its loss-making paper production.
+One of New Zealand’s largest paper mills will stop processing paper, with the Oji Fibre Solutions-controlled Kinleith Mill focusing on pulp instead of its loss-making paper production from June 2025.

-“Therefore, we are consulting on a plan to permanently shut the Kinleith PM6 paper machine and move to a paper import model for our packaging operations,” Mr Ryder said.
+“We can confirm that we will permanently shut the PM6 paper machine at Kinleith Mill at the end of June 2025 and move to a paper import model for our packaging operations.”

 Oji Fibre Solutions Kinleith Bio Hub Wood Central 1024x748.jpg 2